Ramisto/Sign-my-code/README.md

 # Introduction

-This simple bash script has been designed to help you configure your environment to sign your commits with a GPG key.
+This bash script has been designed to help you configure your environment to sign your commits with a GPG key.

 Official documentation :